 GCU provides a Phonak radio system to offer enhanced acoustics and an alternative to a portable induction loop system for deaf or hard of hearing students.
 To use the Phonak radio system you will need a discrete receiver, which you wear around your neck, but which can be concealed beneath clothing.
 When you enter a room in which the Phonak system has been installed, your receiver will automatically re-tune to the radio frequency used in that room, allowing you to instantly receive an enhanced acoustic experience.

-This system can be used by deaf or hard of hearing students (whether or not you currently use a hearing aid), and may also offer some benefit to students whose hearing is not impaired but who find they are easily distracted by background noise and other distractions in class.
+This system can be used by deaf or hearing impaired students (whether or not you currently use a hearing aid), and may also offer some benefit to students whose hearing is not impaired but who find they are easily distracted by background noise and other distractions in class.